What is green infrastructure?

 Working in partnership with the Buckinghamshire GIC, we’ve produced our own GI strategy, which sets out principles for the management and creation of accessible green infrastructure in the district.

 The strategy highlights a number of flagship projects, which aim to:

 The Buckinghamshire Green Infrastructure Strategy

 We’re a member of the Buckinghamshire Green Infrastructure Consortium (GIC).
-In 2009, Bucks County Council - produced a Buckinghamshire Green Infrastructure Strategy in consultation with the GIC.
+In 2009, Bucks County Council (now Buckinghamshire Council) - produced a Buckinghamshire Green Infrastructure Strategy in consultation with the GIC.

 The strategy helps to inform local development, highlighting the county’s Green Infrastucture (GI) resource, where deficits in accessible GI are, and priority areas for action.